Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 The final stage is to include more characters and eventually all.

-## Other Plans
+## Future Plans

-The fully developed project will be publish to PyPI (beta versions will be available once all that are left is adding more characters)
+The fully developed project will be published to PyPI (beta versions will be available once all that are left is adding more characters)

 Once this project is done, I'll be reading relative papers and develop an AI for this game.
 The AI